List Of Strong Bases And Acids

 When working with strong acids and bases, safety should always be the top priority.
 These substances can cause severe burns upon contact with skin or eyes, and some can also release toxic fumes.
 Here are some essential safety precautions:

-• Wear appropriate personal protective equipment (PPE): This includes chemical-resistant gloves, safety goggles, and a lab coat.
-Ensure that the gloves are made of a material that is resistant to the specific acid or base you are working with.
+• Wear appropriate personal protective equipment (PPE): This includes chemical-resistant gloves, safety goggles, and a lab coat. see to it that the gloves are made of a material that is resistant to the specific acid or base you are working with.

 • Work in a well-ventilated area: Many strong acids and bases can release corrosive or toxic fumes.
 Work under a fume hood to minimize exposure.